myslide/MIDIHost4RaspberryPi/Readme.md

 	#display log messages:
 	more /var/log/messages

-Issue:The USB MIDI device will be connected if it is present at startup time.
+- Issue: The USB MIDI device will be connected if it is present at startup time.

-TODO: create a service to indicate the insertion of an appropriate USB device and connect it to the ttymidi port.
+- TODO: create a service to indicate the insertion of an appropriate USB device and connect it to the ttymidi port.
-TODO: Control the MIDIHost4RaspberryPi remote via Web interface.
+- TODO: Control the MIDIHost4RaspberryPi remote via Web interface.